bartlomiejwolk/WatchProperty/README.md

 This component allows you to observe property in a specified component and take action when property value meets specified condition.

+Licensed under MIT license.
+See LICENSE file in the project root.

 ![WatchProperty](/Resources/coverart.png?raw=true)

 ## Usage